Subscribe via Email

 Tag Archives: David-Wiley

-As I was perusing David Kernohan’s notes on Larry Lessig’s keynote at the OpenEd conference, one statement leapt out at me: Could the department of labour require that new education content commissioned ($100m) be CC-BY?
-There was a clause (124) … Continue reading
+By Michael FeldsteinMore Posts (1033) As I was perusing David Kernohan’s notes on Larry Lessig’s keynote at the OpenEd conference, one statement leapt out at me: Could the department of labour require that new education content commissioned ($100m) be CC-BY? … Continue reading

-David Wiley has a great post up on efficacy and OER in response to my original post about Pearson’s efficacy plan.
-He opens the piece by writing about Benjamin Bloom’s famous “2 sigma” problem: The problem isn’t that we don’t … Continue reading
+By Michael FeldsteinMore Posts (1033) David Wiley has a great post up on efficacy and OER in response to my original post about Pearson’s efficacy plan.
+He opens the piece by writing about Benjamin Bloom’s famous “2 sigma” problem: The … Continue reading

-In the operating plan slide deck that Cengage recently released as a consequence of their bankruptcy proceedings, the executive summary slide says that a key element of their strategy is “driving aggressive digital growth in a course model.”
-“Course solutions” … Continue reading
+By Michael FeldsteinMore Posts (1033) In the operating plan slide deck that Cengage recently released as a consequence of their bankruptcy proceedings, the executive summary slide says that a key element of their strategy is “driving aggressive digital growth in … Continue reading